dswaney/Compton_Lab_Scripts/README.md

 ### Manifest Generator / Updater

-Updates the deployment manifest when maintenance files change.
+Synchronizes the deployment manifest with the approved maintenance-file catalog.

+The utility:

+- Adds approved files that are present on the deployment share but missing from the manifest.
+- Includes Scripts 17 and 18 in the approved deployment set.
+- Removes retired Script 19/20 names only after their Script 17/18 replacements are ready.
+- Extracts embedded file versions.
+- Recalculates SHA-256 hashes, including hash-only changes where the version number did not change.
+- Detects duplicate manifest entries.
+- Creates a backup before writing.
+- Validates the generated JSON before replacing the active manifest.
+- Supports `-WhatIfOnly` for a read-only preview.

-This reduces the need to manually maintain deployment metadata and helps ensure the manifest accurately represents the current script repository.
+This reduces manual deployment-metadata maintenance and helps ensure the manifest accurately represents the files currently approved for endpoint deployment.

 ---